MicrosoftDocs/fabric-docs/docs/data-warehouse/create-warehouse-sample.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This article describes how to get started with sample [!INCLUDE [fabric-dw](includes/fabric-dw.md)] using the [!INCLUDE [product-name](../includes/product-name.md)] portal, including discovering creation and consumption of the warehouse.
+This article describes how to get started with sample [!INCLUDE [fabric-dw](includes/fabric-dw.md)] using the [!INCLUDE [product-name](../includes/product-name.md)] portal, including creation and consumption of the warehouse.

 ## How to create a warehouse sample